Korail Class 331000: 1st generation, 2nd batch

 The second batch of Class 331000 trains were introduced following the Gyeongui·Jungang Line's eastward extensions until Yongsan station, when the Gyeongui Line became the Gyeongui–Jungang Line.

 The second batch trains are numbered 331-14~331-27.
 The trains have LCD monitor displays are installed on the top of each car.
 The trains also use the same front end design as the third batch Class 321000 trains, but the exterior body was reverted to the standard, ribbed type stainless steel body seen on all new cars.

 Train 331-27 was manufactured and delivered in late 2012 to address the extension from Digital Media City station to Gongdeok station.
 It was originally six cars long, but was lengthened to eight cars in November 2014.

 Trains 331-14~331-22 were manufactured and delivered in late 2013 to expand the rolling stock on the (at the time) Gyeongui Line.
 These trains are only four cars long and operate on the Seoul Station branch of the Gyeongui–Jungang Line.

 Trains 331-23~331-26 were originally manufactured in 2012, but each train was extended to eight cars in 2014.
 They were delivered in late 2014 address the extension from Gongdeok station to Yongsan station.

+2nd generation

+The second generation Class 331000s were manufactured by Hyundai Rotem in 2024, and they use the same design as the 4th and 5th generation Class 311000.